 John Higgs, The KLF, The Justified Ancients of Mummu, Discordians, the goddess Eris and countless other key players: you all have a great deal to answer for.

-KLF: Chaos Magic Music Money by JMR Higgs is out in Kindle format now.
+The KLF: Chaos, Magic And The Band Who Burned A Million Pounds by JMR Higgs is out in paperback and Kindle now, via Phoenix.
 Here it is, at Amazon UK and Amazon US.

 In Comments below, please tell us of a time when your writer's mind ran away with itself in a real-life situation...